Athena-OS/athena-nix/README.md

     inherit (libsForQt5) breeze-icons;
   };
 ```
-It means that, in order to be built correctly, our `default.nix` package needs to inherit all the modules specified between `{}`.
+It means that, in order to be built correctly, our `package.nix` package needs to inherit all the modules specified between `{}`.
 In this manner, the correct build command will be:
 ```
-sudo nix-build -E 'with import <nixpkgs> {}; callPackage ./default.nix {inherit (gnome) adwaita-icon-theme; inherit (libsForQt5) breeze-icons;}'
+sudo nix-build -E 'with import <nixpkgs> {}; callPackage ./package.nix {inherit (gnome) adwaita-icon-theme; inherit (libsForQt5) breeze-icons;}'
 ```
 After building the package, check inside the `result` directory to see the directory names of the installed themes.
 They will be the list of theme names you need.